meyerweb/flaming-shame/README.md

 ## What?

 The PHP accepts a raster image (GIF, PNG, JPEG, that sort of thing) and creates an SVG image that recreates the raster image.
-It does this by drawing a filled rectangle for each pixel in the image.
+It does this by drawing a filled rectangle for individual pixels in the image.

 ## Why?